ajojothepineapple/shortestPathGraph/Project_Proposal.md

 	Mid-Project Checkin Due (April 15th).

 **Week 4 : 4/17 Mon:**
-	Finish the Dijkstra’s Algorithm at the start of the week The teams are then joined together to finish up the Force-Directed Graph Drawing by the end of the week.
+	Finish the Dijkstra’s Algorithm at the start of the week.
+    The teams are then joined together to finish up the Force-Directed Graph Drawing by the end of the week.

 **Week 5 : 4/24 Mon:**